ronald-raygun-1312/livonia-fast-travel/README.md

 ## Usage

 To use the fast travel system, enter one of the fast travel porta-potties and log out.
 When you log back in, you will be teleported to the final destination.
+Each of the towns listed below has a fast travel porta-potty next to a bus stop.
+They shouldn't be too difficult to find.

 ## Hub Destinations